-An intercompany facility has been put in place between AFIP and Aigrette Financing Limited (AFL) under which the external funds are provided to AFL.
+An intercompany facility is in place between AFIP and AFL under which external funds are provided to AFL.
 The intention is that the intercompany debt is on the same terms and conditions as the external debt.
 A management fee will be paid by AFL to AFIP and included in both companies' P&L's and taxable profits.
 The company has performed in-line with expectations with interest being incurred on its long-term borrowings and earned on the intercompany loan.

-The statement of comprehensive income on page 13 shows the Company's results for the period.
-For the period ended 31 March 2022 the Company made a loss of £2,014,000.
+The statement of comprehensive income on page 14 shows the Company's results for the year.
+For the year ended 31 March 2023 the Company made a profit of £0.2 million (2022: Loss of £2 million).